currently-coding/knowledge/Englisch/Vocabulary/vocabulary.md

 >>- She decided to exhibit her paintings in a local museum.
 <!--SR:!2025-05-06,3,242-->

-a connecting structure: such as<br>a single ring or division of a chain<br>one of the standardized divisions of a surveyor's chain that is 7.92 inches (20.1 centimeters) long and serves as a measure of length
+a connecting structure: such as<br>a single ring or division of a chain<br>one of the standardised divisions of a surveyor's chain that is 7.92 inches (20.1 centimeters) long and serves as a measure of length
 ?
 >[!vocab] link(noun)
 >**Translations**: Verbindung, Zusammenhang, Link